wireflowio/wireflow/README.md

 Wireflow signaling server is required for the Wireflow app to work.
 Which is used to establish peer connections and to exchange peer metadata. you can use the public one at https://signaling.wireflow.io, or deploy your own.

-### Desktop/Mobile App

-Download installers from the website: [wireflow.io](https://wireflow.io)

-- Server side installation (control plane and wireflow services) Wireflow control plane using CRD and Kubernetes manifests.
-You can also deploy it on your own Kubernetes cluster. follow the instructions in the [wireflow-controller](https://github.com/wireflowio/wireflow-controller) repo.

 ## Relay (TURN) Overview